MIKU552/ffmpeg-build-mika/README.md

 - [MSYS2](https://www.msys2.org/)

 ## Execution
+> ### Note
+> The PGO training process of vvenc runs very slowly.
+If it is way too slow for you, you can choose a lighter PGO training process for vvenc.
+Please follow the comments in `script/build-vvenc.sh`.

 All files that are downloaded and generated through this script are placed in the current working directory.
 The recommendation is to use an empty folder for this and execute the `build.sh`.
 ```sh
 mkdir ffmpeg-compile